Electrical discharge machining: Generalities

 1 Pulse generator (DC).
 2 Workpiece.
 3 Fixture.
 4 dielectric fluid.
 5 Pump.
 6 Filter.
 7 Tool holder.
 8 Spark.
 9 Tool.

 Electrical discharge machining is a machining method primarily used for hard metals or those that would be very difficult to machine with traditional techniques.
 EDM typically works with materials that are electrically conductive, although methods have also been proposed for using EDM to machine insulating ceramics.
 EDM can cut intricate contours or cavities in pre-hardened steel without the need for heat treatment to soften and re-harden them.
 This method can be used with any other metal or metal alloy such as titanium, Hastelloy, kovar, and inconel.
 Also, applications of this process to shape polycrystalline diamond tools have been reported.

 EDM is often included in the "non-traditional" or "non-conventional" group of machining methods together with processes such as electrochemical machining (ECM), water jet cutting (WJ, AWJ), laser cutting, and opposite to the "conventional" group (turning, milling, grinding, drilling, and any other process whose material removal mechanism is essentially based on mechanical forces).

-Ideally, EDM can be seen as a series of breakdown and restoration of the liquid dielectric in-between the electrodes.
-However, caution should be exerted in considering such a statement because it is an idealized model of the process, introduced to describe the fundamental ideas underlying the process.
-Yet, any practical application involves many aspects that may also need to be considered.
-For instance, the removal of the debris from the inter-electrode volume is likely to be always partial.
-Thus the electrical properties of the dielectric in the inter-electrodes volume can be different from their nominal values and can even vary with time.
-The inter-electrode distance, often also referred to as spark-gap, is the result of the control algorithms of the specific machine used.
-The control of such a distance appears logically to be central to this process.
-Also, not all of the current between the dielectric is of the ideal type described above: the spark-gap can be short-circuited by the debris.
-The control system of the electrode may fail to react quickly enough to prevent the two electrodes (tool and workpiece) from coming into contact, with a consequent short circuit.
-This is unwanted because a short circuit contributes to material removal differently from the ideal case.
-The flushing action can be inadequate to restore the insulating properties of the dielectric so that the current always happens in the point of the inter-electrode volume (this is referred to as arcing), with a consequent unwanted change of shape (damage) of the tool-electrode and workpiece.
-Ultimately, a description of this process in a suitable way for the specific purpose at hand is what makes the EDM area such a rich field for further investigation and research.